 - Tomato Paste – Just a little bit adds concentrated flavor.
 This easy chili recipe uses one can, which is 3/4 cup of tomato paste.
 If you don’t have any on hand, you can substitute 2 1/4 cups of tomato sauce.

 - Green Chiles – These chiles add a very mild heat, but feel free to omit if you don’t like them.
 You could also add jalapeños if you like the spice.
 Don’t drain.

-- Beans – For this chili recipe, I used a combination of black beans and pinto beans, but you could also use kidney beans or even lentils.
+- Beans – I used a combination of black beans and pinto beans, but you could also use kidney beans or even lentils.
 Drain and rinse before using.

 - Beef Broth – Adding beans made this dish super thick, so I added broth to make it slightly thinner.
 Reduced-sodium beef broth works best to avoid the dish being too salty.
 If you don’t have any on hand, reduced sodium chicken broth or bone broth would also work.

 - Worcestershire Sauce – This secret ingredient adds umami flavor and slight sweetness.